iltommi/qdb-documentation/source/api/java.rst

     java -classpath /tmp/quasardb-java-api-master.jar:. quasardbExample

 The example requires a quasardb server listening on ``127.0.0.1`` (IPV4 localhost) port 2836.
 Should you wish to run the example on a different server, you need but to edit it!
-See :doc:`../reference/qdbd` to configure a quasardb :term:`hive`.
+See :doc:`../reference/qdbd` to configure a quasardb :term:`cluster`.

 Using the high-level API
 ------------------------